wmde/wikibase-release-pipeline/docs/updating/wbs-1-to-2.md

 1. Read the [WBS and image release notes for WBS 2.0.0](https://github.com/wmde/wikibase-release-pipeline/blob/deploy%402.0.0/CHANGES.md#wikibase-release-pipeline-200).

+2. Read the [MediaWiki 1.41.2 UPGRADE file](https://github.com/wikimedia/mediawiki/blob/1.41.2/UPGRADE) and prepare any applicable customizations for MediaWiki 1.41.2.

+   This upgrade requires no new `.env` values.
+Preserve `deploy/.env` unchanged.

+3. If you modified tracked files such as `deploy/docker-compose.yml`, commit those changes before switching versions.

-2. Back up your data and configuration.
+4. Back up your data and configuration.
 See [Backup and restore](../backup-and-restore.md).
-Run the backup commands from the existing `deploy/` directory.

-3. If you modified tracked files such as `deploy/docker-compose.yml`, commit those changes before switching versions.
-After checking out WBS 2, reconcile them with the files in the new release.
+The backup procedure stops Wikibase Suite; continue directly with the migration.

 ## Migrate

-1. Stop Wikibase Suite from the `deploy/` directory if it is still running.
+1. Ensure Wikibase Suite services are stopped.

    ```sh
    cd /path/to/wikibase-release-pipeline/deploy